How to Build a Voiceover Studio

 Here is what you need to know

 This blog covers, in a bit more detail, why it is important to have access to and how to build a Voiceover studio.
 I didn’t start out with the studio I have today.
-It’s something I developed over time and still continue to invest in.
+It’s something I have developed over time and still continue to invest in.
 Below you will find some ideas as to the actual construction of a studio.
-The next blog post will go in to more detail as to how to kit it out and get started.
+In the next blog post I talk in more detail on how to kit out your studio and get started.
 As ever, if you have any questions please do not hesitate to get in touch.

 Why have a studio?

 Firstly, I suppose it is important to address why you might need your own studio.
 When I first started recording voiceovers most of my work was in professional studios in London or Manchester.
-Even then the equipment was still too expensive and producers were stuck in a traditional way of working.
-Today over 90% of my work is produced in my own recording studio.
+I didn’t even think about how to build a voiceover studio.
+Even back then the equipment was still too expensive and producers were stuck in a traditional way of working.
+Today over 90% of voiceover work I do is produced in my own recording studio.
 Setting up a home studio and connecting remotely to another studio is now far more accessible.
 So, yes you don’t have to have your own personal studio.
 However you may be missing out on a huge range of work.
-Here are three reasons you may want to have access to your own vocal booth.

 - Having your own booth means you can turn work around faster.
 Some clients may want a project completed within the hour.
 They don’t want the hassle of booking a studio, director, producer or engineer.